-- Politically Stable current government has been in power for 8 years - Canadian economy is comparatively strong and resilient (2023 GDP Forecast: Canada 1.5% vs Germany 0.1%) benefitting from strong government investment during the pandemic - Inflation in Canada is declining at a quicker pace than EU countries (Canada 3.0% 2023 CPI forecast vs Germany 6.2% CPI forecast) - The Bank of Canada has paused interest rate hikes (the first country in the G7 to do so) as previous rate hikes are having the desired affect on inflation.
-The Bank is also forecasting that GDP growth in Canada will remain positive in 2023 (no recession) - The war in Ukraine is having a diminished impact on Canada, as trade with countries directly affected by the war is minimal. - The US continues to be Canada largest trading partner with the implementation of the updated Canada/US/Mexico trade agreement.
+- Politically Stable current government has been in power for 8 years - Canadian economy is comparatively strong and resilient (2023 GDP Forecast: Canada 1.5% vs Germany 0.1%) benefitting from strong government investment during the pandemic - Inflation in Canada is declining at a quicker pace than EU countries (Canada 3.0% 2023 CPI forecast vs Germany 6.2% CPI forecast) - Canadian GDP was 3.1% in Q1 2023 and the Bank of Canada forecasting that GDP growth in Canada will remain positive for the remainder of 2023 (no recession) - The war in Ukraine is having a diminished impact on Canada, as trade with countries directly affected by the war is minimal. - The US continues to be Canada largest trading partner with the implementation of the updated Canada/US/Mexico trade agreement.
 Canada remains focused on increasing trade with the EU. - Energy Self-sufficiency Canada is a net exporter of oil, natural gas, and electricity, meaning we produce more of each commodity than we consume.
 Quebec produces 1/3 of all electrical production in Canada and over 99% of that production is from renewable sources (hydro-electric, wind, solar)